A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Biochemistry is a branch of science that deals with the chemical processes that occur in living organisms.
-It is a combination of biology and chemistry and seeks to understand how molecules interact to form the basis of life.
+Biochemistry is a branch of science that deals with the chemical processes within living organisms.
+It combines biology and chemistry to understand how molecules interact, forming the basis of life.

 Basic Concepts